 In 1909, the City of Chicago decided to fight back against the growing menace of local residents continually getting lost and throwing temper tantrums.
-To put an end to this epidemic, it created a completely new and foolproof address system.
+To put an end to this epidemic, it created a completely new and foolproof address Chicago coordinates system.

-Here’s how it works: The epicenter of the Chicago street grid is the intersection of State and Madison Streets in the heart of the Loop.
+Here’s how it works: The epicenter of the Chicago street guide grid is the intersection of State and Madison Streets in the heart of the Loop.
 The addresses on all east-west streets are prefixed with the words “east” or “west,” depending on whether they fall east or west of State Street.
 Similarly, the addresses on all north-south streets are prefixed with the words “north” or “south,” depending on whether they fall north or south of Madison Street.

 The address numbers increase or decrease depending on their distance in miles from the State and Madison axis lines.
 Odd numbers are on the south and east sides of streets, and even numbers are on the north and west sides of the streets.

-Calculating your mileage on the north and west sides of the city is easy.
+How many blocks in a mile in Chicago?
 There are 800 addresses for each mile of streetscape because there are typically eight blocks to each mile on the Chicago street grid.
 If you’re trying to get to a bar on Division Street, which is 1200 North, and you happen to be on Foster Avenue in Andersonville, which is 5200 North, then you’re 5200 minus 1200, or 4000 addresses from Division.
 Divide by 800 and -- Presto! -- you’re five miles from happy hour.

 On the north and west sides, the “primary”streets run a mile apart, and the “secondary” streets run halfway between the primary streets.
 The primary east-west streets can therefore be found at 800 North (Chicago Avenue), 1600 North (North Avenue), 2400 North (Fullerton Avenue), 3200 North (Belmont Avenue), 4000 North (Irving Park Road), and so on, all the way up to the northernmost street in the city, Juneway Terrace (7800 North).
 The secondary streets fall in-between.
 There’s Kinzie Street (400 North), Division Street (1200 North), Armitage Avenue (2000 North), Diversey Parkway (2800 North), Addison Street (3600 North), and so on.